In this post “ISO 9001 Clauses Explained” we dive into Control of Nonconforming Outputs.

 Minor vs Major Nonconformance in daily reporting

 A process that has been observed before and is highly discouraged is separating our nonconformance reports by significance or status.
 An example that we’ve seen a couple of times is where you would have a minor nonconformance versus a major nonconformance.
-This is understandable considering this is the nomenclature given during a an internal audit or an external audit.
+This is understandable considering this is the nomenclature given during an internal audit or an external audit.
 But during the regular course of the production process this is not an ideal solution.
-This implies a certain level of root cause analysis has been conducted in a certain level of risk assessment has been conducted on the issue at the point of issue to make the determination of minor versus major.
+This implies a certain level of root cause analysis and a certain level of risk assessment has been conducted on the issue at the point of issue to make the determination of minor versus major.
 During an internal audit or an external audit, the auditor does take substantial time to review any findings and make the judgment call of minor versus major, and there are strict criteria for governing minor versus major findings in an audit.
-Your typical shop supervisor or inspector does not have such training nor criteria available or time to properly analyze the nonconformance prior to its issue.
+Your typical shop supervisor or inspector does not have such training, criteria available or time to properly analyze the nonconformance prior to its issue.
 It is best to take the opportunity to quarantine any defective material (or place services on hold), and then submit to leadership for review.
-At that point if this nonconformance is determined to be significant, major, or in any way the next course of action is either to quarantine, scrap, or in fact issue a corrective action if it is determined that this particular issue needs to be prevented from recurring in the future.
+At that point, if this nonconformance is determined to be significant, major, or in any way, the next course of action is either to quarantine, scrap, or in fact issue a corrective action if it is determined that this particular issue needs to be prevented from recurring in the future.
 Failure to treat nonconformances in this manner can lead to what Edward Deming referenced as tampering.
-The average employee in an organization is not going to immediately be able to identify the difference between a common cause and a special cause and if we try to prevent every nonconformance by treating it as correctable via simple corrective action we’re going to wind up tampering with the system to such degree that we introduce new inefficiencies and new sources of future defects.
+The average employee in an organization is not going to immediately be able to identify the difference between a common cause and a special cause.
+If we try to prevent every nonconformance by treating it as correctable via simple corrective action, we’re going to wind up tampering with the system to such a degree that we introduce new inefficiencies and new sources of future defects.